DrB0rk/Flipper-Zero-Boards/Multi boards/Multi board v2/README.md

 # Multi Board Flipper Zero v2

+Add on board for the Flipper zero based on the ESP32-S3 WROOM 1 and NRF24 modules.

 ## what this board contains:
 - NRF24 (with decoupling capacitors)
 - ESP32 (with necessary components)